 Consider the objective of the discussion.
 Do people need to vote at the end or is there a competitive element to determine who is the best debater?
 Also consider how you decide who wins.

-Make sure that the statement is concrete so that students can respond easily to it.
-You can find tips in the Variations, tips & tricks section below.
+Make sure that the statement is concrete and (slightly) provocative so that students can respond easily to it.
+You can find some examples in the Variations, tips & tricks section below.

 Describe in the assignment that students need to take a position and the minimum number of arguments they need to put forward.

-Consider how the discussion might go and whether you need an assistant to help facilitate, keep an eye on the time, or complement you.
-Which topics will be addressed, which sub-topics do you definitely want to cover, which questions can you (or your assistant) ask if participants get side-tracked or the discussion falters?
+Consider how the discussion might go and whether you need an assistant to help facilitate and keep an eye on the time and objectives.
+Which (sub)topics do you definitely want to cover, which questions can you (or your assistant) ask if participants get side-tracked or the discussion falters?

 To prevent that the debate ends up in a lot of chatter, produce a structure in advance; for instance: